 We anticipate producing television and radio spots to promote the use of child safety seats/booster seats, as well as purchasing air time.
-A new television spot will also be produced for our Click It or Ticket campaign.
-A media campaign will continue for the Motorcycle Safety Program and Alcohol Program as well, including television, radio, and billboards.
+The GHSP has put out a bid for a media contract.
+New television spots will also be produced for our Click It or Ticket and DUI campaigns.
+These will both be part of a combined enforcement and media campaign The contract will cover all Media from the GHSP Office and statewide campaigns including television, radio, and billboards.
+Each Safe Community Program also has funding for "local" radio/billboards/television media coverage.
+The Governor's Representative for Highway Safety has recently approved the utilization of social media, such as Facebook and Twitter.